Arnelialeslieblog/Arnelialeslieblog.github.io/_posts/2021-08-22-data-science-jobs.md

 ## Objectives

-What kind of jobs get higher salaries?
-(Job Title, Salary Estimate) What kind of companies pays more?
+What kind of jobs get the higher salaries?
+(Job Title, Salary Estimate) What kind of companies will pay more?
 (Company, Size, Industry, Revenue) Does the job location matter to salaries?

 The limit and assumption is

-*   the salary estimates come from Glassdoor, which may not reflect the actual salaries.
+*   The salary estimates come from Glassdoor, which may not reflect the actual salaries.
 *   The dataset only reflet the outcome at the time the dataset was published, which is supposed to be July 2020.

 ### Hypothesis: